Commercial Composting Solutions

 Smaller restaurants and premises can also consider the Joraform JK400.
 This is an insulated and sealed rotating composter with two chambers.
 The inner temperature can reach 75°C, which allows for rapid active composting.
 The second chamber allows compost to mature while fresh organic waste is being added to the first chamber.

 The JK400 is easy to rotate and has built-in vents which ensure that plenty of air is added to the mixture.
-It can process from 50-80 litres of compost a week, or almost 2 tonnes annually.
+It can process from 50-80 litres of organic waste a week, or almost 2 tonnes annually.
 All in all you can have finished compost in just 6-8 weeks.

 Ridan Composters